pglewis/wp-liveracers/readme.txt

 1. Navigate to the WP Admin plugin page
 1. Activate this plugin

-OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name
+OR you can just install it from the WordPress admin by going to Plugins >> Add New and typing this plugin's name

 == Screenshots ==